crichmond-clark/crichmond-clark/README.md

 - 👋 Hi, I’m @crichmond-clark
 - 👀 I’m interested in ...
 Javascript and Python
 - 🌱 I’m currently learning ...
 Django / Vue + lots more
-- 💞️ I’m looking to collaborate on ...
-Project that will make me rich af

 - 📫 How to reach me ...

 <!---